SilkRose/Pony/src/stories/pony-pillows/pony-pillows.md

 "Pillow?"

-"Ugh, I'm trying to find a new pillow, the last three didn't work out."
+"Ugh, I'm trying to find a new pillow because the last three didn't work out."

 "I'm your pillow?"